DAVE KERR -MUSIC EDITOR, THE SKINNY MAG

 RORY PENMAN - DIGITAL OFFICER

-"Rae's skilful and committed organisation of events, natural gift for people management and keen sense of style ensured the exciting and innovative events I was involved in with her at the helm were delivered with panache and a strong team spirit.
+"Rae's skillful and committed organisation of events, natural gift for people management and keen sense of style ensured the exciting and innovative events I was involved in with her at the helm were delivered with panache and a strong team spirit.
 Her ability was recognised by the industry at the Scottish Festival Awards, having been nominated for The Pleasance Sessions in 2013."